belgian-bitcoin-embassy/mobile-dev-workshops/README.md

 ## ⚠️ To do before the workshop

 As the workshop will be hands-on, it is required to install some software before attending the workshop and make sure it is working correctly.

 Due to time constraints, we will not be able to help with installation issues during the workshop.
 If you have any problems, please reach out to us beforehand.

 ### Install an IDE

-The instructor of the workshops will be using [Visual Studio Code](https://code.visualstudio.com/), so it might be easier to follow along to also use it, but any IDE that supports Flutter development will work.
+The instructor of the workshops will be using [Visual Studio Code](https://code.visualstudio.com/), so it might be easier to follow along if you use it too, but any IDE that supports Flutter development will work.

+If you install Visual Studio Code, make sure to also install the [Flutter extension](https://marketplace.visualstudio.com/items?itemName=Dart-Code.flutter).

 ### Install Flutter